Connect with others who understand.

 Migraine Aura

-The aura phase of migraine, which can cause visual and physical phenomena, affects 5 percent of adults with migraines.
+The aura phase of migraine, which can cause visual and physical phenomena, affects 5 percent of adults with migraine.
 Migraine auras have been linked with a neurological phenomenon that magnesium is thought to correct.

-Blocking Pain Signals
+Blocking of Pain Signals

 Magnesium is thought to block the transmission of pain signals in the nervous system, helping to reduce the amount of pain a person perceives during a migraine attack.